 - connect proposing faculty to abroad host organizations.

-It's highly recommended that faculty members discuss their initial plans with the LUC Associate Director for Study Abroad by emailing to make an appointment.
+It's highly recommended that faculty members discuss their initial plans with the Director of Study Abroad by emailing to make an appointment.

 The faculty leader handles all logistical planning, with the assistance of a study abroad host organization.

 What host organization may I use?

 You're welcome to submit a proposal using the study abroad host organization of your choice, however, your host organization must be capable of complying with Loyola University Chicago academic, business, and risk management practices

 be capable of and agree to:

 - provide a consolidated proposal contract and invoice showing all services to be provided;

 - provide a single point of contact with whom OIP will interface on all issues;

 - provide a proposal/contract/invoice detailing a per-person participation cost;